gemc/docs/webPage/source/index.rst

 	<br>
    <small> <i> gemc can import models from CAD and GDML.
 Left: the upper gastrointestinal system is modeled in CAD.
 It can be
    imported in GEMC and made it sensitive so that radiation doses can be measured.
 Right: the mighty USS Enterprise NCC 1701-A can be used to shoot protons torpedos.
 These stl files are directly imported in GEMC.
-Use the mouse to interact with the picture.
    </i></small></center><br><br>